leitingzhang/leitingzhang.github.io/_pages/about.md

 # News

+### 2026.07.02
+Leiting participated in the International Symposium on Beyond Lithium-Ion Batteries 2026 - BeLi26 in Zürich, Switzerland, and gave a talk titled "Quantifying Battery Chemomechanical Degradation with Online Acoustic Emission Sensing."

+### 2026.06.28
+Leiting was invited to participate in the 1st Healing Bat workshop and gave a talk titled "Battery 2030+: Strategic Pathways to a Sustainable Energy Future."

 ### 2026.06.19
 Leiting gave an invited talk at the 2026 Machine Learning for Materials and Molecular Discoveries Symposium (ML2MD), titled "Data-Driven Battery Electrolyte Discovery Through Autonomous Coin Cell Assembly, Testing, and Bayesian Optimization."